 Prestige Nursing & Care regularly seek feedback from their clients on the service they receive in Sleaford and Lincolnshire so we can further improve the care we provide.

-100% agreed or strongly agreed that they feel comfortable when the carers are with them
+100% agreed or strongly agreed that their carers are professional, trustworthy and positive

 COMPLEX NURSE-LED CARE AT HOME IN SLEAFORD

 Our established adult complex care service for adults and older people living with neurological conditions or other physical disabilities is aimed to facilitate independence, social interaction and emotional well-being, whilst supporting people to fulfil their potential and live a purposeful and meaningful life.